 b.
 Emergency Response Drills

-1. Centers must perform fire drills on a monthly basis.
+1. Centers must perform fire drills monthly.
 The drills should be performed during normal business hours and after hours.

 2. Centers must participate in federal, state, and local emergency preparedness drills, including terrorist attack and pandemic outbreak response, when possible.